memphis-iis/GLUDB/docs/simple.md

 ## Indexes

-Indexes are fairly simple to use.
+Indexes are simple to use.
 You define an instance method on class that returns the value you want to be able to use to find the current instance of the class.
 You annotate that function.
 Whenever you save an instance of that class to the database, that index value is saved as well.

 Later when you want to query that index, you can call `find_by_index` on your class.
 Note that `find_by_index` takes the index name and the value that you are looking for.
 The index name is the name of the function that you wrote.

-Although they aren't requirements, there are a few guidelines that you should keep in mind:
+Although they aren't requirements, there are some guidelines that you should keep in mind:

- * Whatever you return from an index function will be treated as a _string_, so do yourself a favor and only return strings from index functions
+ * Whatever you return from an index function will be treated as a _string_, so do yourself a favor and return only strings from index functions
  * Too many indexes can slow your database down needlessly.
 Some backends might even limit the number indexes allowed.
 In general, five or fewer is always OK and 100 is always too many :)
- * Although not strictly necessary, it's usually a good idea to design index functions that always return the same value for the same data object.
+ * Although not strictly necessary, it's a good idea to design index functions that always return the same value for the same data object.
  * All index functions are called every time an object is saved, so you probably don't want long-running logic in an index function.